torvalds/linux/Documentation/arch/s390/vfio-ap.rst

      (1,0), (2,0), (3,0), (4.0), (5,0) and (7,0)

-   * All other APQNs are available for use by the non-default device drivers.
+   * All other APQNs are available for use by the analn-default device drivers.

    The APQN of each AP queue device assigned to the linux host is checked by the AP bus against the set of APQNs derived from the Cartesian product of APIDs